KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog1.md

    - Availability Zone 1: project-subnet-public1
    - Availability Zone 2: project-subnet-public2
 3. Replace the default security group with the Load Balancer Securty Group created earlier
-4. Leave the protocol and port on their defaults of HTTP & 80, then create a target group to define which instances the load balancer will route traffic to
+4. Leave the protocol and port on their defaults of HTTP & 80, then click "create a target group" to define which instances the load balancer will route traffic to.
+Do not delete the original tab after a new tab pops up.
 5. Configure the target group with the following settings:
   - Target Type: Instances
   - Target Group Name: WebServerTargetGroup